pharmaledgerassoc/eth-adapter/README.md

 - Exit: Terminates the script.
 - Export from blockchain: Exports anchors from a source blockchain and saves them to a JSON file.
-- Import to blockchain: Imports anchors from a JSON file to a destination blockchain.
+- Import to blockchain: Imports anchors from a JSON file to either:
+  - A destination blockchain
+  - A filesystem storage where:
+    - Each anchor ID is base64 encoded and used as the filename
 - Both export and import: Perform both export and import operations in sequence.

-For options 1-3, you'll be prompted to provide necessary information such as blockchain URLs and file names.
+For options 1-3, you'll be prompted to provide necessary information such as blockchain URLs, file names, or folder paths for filesystem storage.

 ### 7. Test Plan